Lower cost for repeat impressions

 - Enter a budget distribution period — either a time period or calendar week.

 Enter start and end dates for the period.
 These dates should fall within the date range for the ad campaign itself.
 The maximum period is 90 days.
 The minimum period is one day (without including the day when the campaign is set up).
 The budget will be expended evenly over the period you enter.
 If you must set several time periods using different criteria, create separate ad campaigns for each one.

 You can automatically extend the period in order to use your remaining budget effectively and reach a large audience.
 Your period will extend through your campaign's end date or until your budget runs out.
-With this strategy, the system will aim to distribute your remaining budget every day while factoring in your impression criteria and settings.
-All the while, the system will not exceed the budget and average CPM limits you set for the strategy.
-If the Continue automatically setting is disabled, then your ads will stop being served when the period ends.
+With this strategy, the system will aim to distribute your remaining budget every day while factoring in your targeting criteria and settings.
+In this case, the system will not exceed the budget or average CPM limits you set for the strategy.
+If the Autocontinue setting is disabled, then your ads will stop being served when the period ends.